 Creating and optimizing a marketing strategy to drive traffic to your website can be a daunting task.
 It can also be disheartening if you are not receiving the number of visitors you think your site should be getting after putting in all that effort.
 So how many visitors should your website be getting?

 It depends.
 With more than 1.9 billion websites on the internet today, it is impossible to provide one number, or even a range, to accurately answer this question.
-Fortunately, there is data as well as tools and other resources to help you make an educated guess for websites in your industry.
+Fortunately, there is data as well as tools and other resources to help you make an educated guess about websites in your industry.

 Our partners at HubSpot surveyed over 400 web traffic analysts in the U.S. to gather data on various metrics including their monthly traffic, bounce rate, click-through rate, and the strategies they use to rank on search engine results pages.
 The majority tracked analytics for B2C websites, while the rest tracked for B2B sites to give you insight into how many visitors a website typically gets and where these visitors come from.

 When asked how many total visitors the website got, they tracked analytics for a month, and the majority answered between 1,001 and 15K.
 Here’s the breakdown: